deepak-venkatesh/deepak-venkatesh.github.io/posts/post3.md

 2. A 16 bit computer in a simulated software environment

 ## Abstraction
-The key principle with which I will be working with is that when I have built a certain piece of hardware and move on to the next step I will not focus on how the layer beneath works.
+The key principle with which I will be working with is that when I have built a certain piece of hardware and moved on to the next step I will not focus on how the layer beneath works.
 I would have extracted away that underlying layer.
 It is valid even for theoretical physics concepts where we hold some axioms as true and work with that.

 ## Progress
-This will be the list of posts of every step in building this computer.
-I will be updating this as and when I complete a section.
+I will use this blog post to publish every step of building this computer.
+As I complete each section, I will update this post:

 1. [Particle Physics](./post3particle.html)